Skip to content

 • Q: Is running the container with --pid=host secure / safe?

 A: It should be both secure and safe.
 The main caveat from a security perspective is that a container process can see any command line running on the host system.
 If a process command line contains a "secret" then yes, this might become a potential data leak.
-Notice that passing "secrets" in command line is ill-advised, and hence we do not consider it a security risk.
-That said if security is key, the enterprise edition (see below) eliminate the need to run with pid-host and thus fully secure
+Notice that passing "secrets" in the command line is ill-advised, and hence we do not consider it a security risk.
+That said if security is key, the enterprise edition (see below) eliminate the need to run with pid-host and thus fully secure.

 • Q: Can you run the container without --pid=host ?

-A: You can! but you will have to use the enterprise version of the clearml-fractional-gpu container (otherwise the memory limit is applied system wide instead of container wide).
-If this feature is important for you, please contact ClearML sales & support
+A: You can!
+But you will have to use the enterprise version of the clearml-fractional-gpu container (otherwise the memory limit is applied system wide instead of container wide).
+If this feature is important for you, please contact ClearML sales & support.

 📄 License